-E Sciences, Incorporated (E Sciences) is pleased to submit this assessment strategy/sampling plan in order to assist the City of Margate (the City) in evaluating the cost and effort associated with assessment activities necessary to develop a strategy for a future site remediation and redevelopment if the City elects to acquire the subject former golf course (the Site).
+E Sciences, Incorporated (E Sciences) is pleased to submit this assessment strategy/sampling plan in order to assist the City of Margate (the City) in evaluating the cost and effort associated with assessment activities necessary to develop a strategy for future site remediation and redevelopment if the City elects to acquire the subject former golf course (the Site).
+A previous draft plan dated March 29, 2016 was submitted to the City.
+Based on email correspondence provided by the City the revised plan is presented herein.